Pickled pepper

 A pickled pepper is a Capsicum pepper preserved by pickling, which usually involves submersion in a brine of vinegar and salted water with herbs and spices, often including peppercorns, coriander, dill, and bay leaf.

-Common pickled peppers are the banana pepper, the Cubanelle, the bell pepper, sweet and hot cherry peppers, the Hungarian wax pepper, the Greek pepper, the serrano pepper, and the jalapeño.
+Common pickled peppers are the banana pepper, the friggitelli, the Cubanelle, the bell pepper, sweet and hot cherry peppers, the Hungarian wax pepper, the Greek pepper, the serrano pepper, and the jalapeño.
 They are often found in supermarkets alongside pickled cucumbers.

 Pickled sliced jalapeños are also used frequently for topping nachos and other Mexican dishes.
 These peppers are a common ingredient used by sandwich shops such as Quiznos, Subway, and Wawa.
 Pickled peppers are found throughout the world, such as the Italian peperoncini sott'aceto and Indonesia's pickled bird's eye chili, besides the already-mentioned American and Latin American usages.

 The flavored brine of hot yellow peppers is commonly used as a condiment in Southern cooking in the United States.

 Information

 To achieve the best results and minimize the risk of botulism, only fresh blemish-free peppers should be used and vinegar with acidity of at least 5%; reducing the acidic taste can be achieved by adding sugar.
 While larger peppers are sliced up to be pickled, smaller peppers are often placed into the pickling solution whole; however, they still require slits so that the vinegar can penetrate the pepper.
 To avoid botulism it is recommended that pickled pepper products be processed in boiling water if they are to be stored at room temperature; improperly processed peppers led to the largest outbreak of botulism in U.S. history.

 As with pickled cucumbers, there are multiple ways of pickling peppers.
 The most common is as above, pickling in an acidic brine and canned; next is quick-pickled or refrigerator pickling, which skips the canning step and requires the peppers to be stored in the refrigerator as mentioned above.
 For lacto-fermented pickled peppers, vinegar is omitted from the salty brine; instead, Lactobacilli convert the sugars of the peppers into lactic acid.
 Such fermented pickled peppers are often used to make hot sauce.
 At less than 3% acid, fermented pickled peppers are highly perishable if not canned.

-Sweet pickling with sugar and acid yields "candied" peppers, as for the jalapeños known as "cowboy candy".
-Pickled peppers are often made into relishes.
+Sweet pickling with sugar yields "candied" peppers, with jalapeños prepared this way known as Cowboy Candy.
+A variant of Cowboy Candy with added pineapple is referred to as Cowgirl Candy or Tropical Cowboy Candy.

+Pickled peppers are also often made into relishes.

 In Mexico most peppers sold are pickled.